formidablejs/formidablejs.org/docs/requests.md

 :::info

-For a list of available file validation rules, see the [Validation documentation](/docs/validation#available-rules).
+For a list of available validation rules, see the [Validation documentation](/docs/validation#available-rules).

 :::